chensxb97/object_detection_chatbot/README.md

 * Object detection feature
 * Aerial object detection feature

-The first three features were covered previously [here](https://github.com/shawnlim97/CiscoCovidBot-Final-)
+The first three features were previously covered [here](https://github.com/shawnlim97/CiscoCovidBot-Final-).
 ### Object detection feature
 The **Object detection feature** is activated using the */detection* keyword command with the card as shown.